laranseos/email-automation-gpt-bluefolder/README.md

 # Email Automation and Retrieval System

 This project is an advanced email automation and retrieval system that integrates with Gmail, OpenAI, and BlueFolder APIs.
-It uses LangChain for document processing and FAISS/Chroma for vector-based search, enabling efficient handling of emails, categorization, and automated replies.
+It uses LangChain for document processing and Chroma for vector-based search, enabling efficient handling of emails, categorization, and automated replies.

 ---